 There was an occasion recently where a tenant failed to deliver the owner's mail to us.
 One of the items of mail was the landlord's water bill.
 As a result, the water was eventually cut off from the rented premises - all because the owner's mail was not delivered to us.

 So, you never know whether the owner's mail, accidentally delivered to your address, could have some bearing on your enjoyment of the property.

 When you enter into the Residential Tenancy Agreement you are provided with keys to the property.

 The first inspection will generally occur 90 days after you take occupation.
-Thereafter they will occur about every 6 months or as directed by the Landlord.
-Once your property has been scheduled for one of these periodic inspections we will inform you allowing 7 days notice.
+Thereafter they will occur about every six months or as directed by the landlord.
+Once your property has been scheduled for one of these periodic inspections we will inform you allowing seven days' notice.

 If you are unable to be there at the time, don’t be concerned.
 Our staff will be happy to use the office copy of the keys to access the property and will be sure to lock up properly as they leave.
 In addition, a copy of the periodic inspection report will be posted to you, and to the owner, after the inspection.

 It is a requirement of the Residential Tenancy Agreement that you provide proper notice to vacate the property.
 These notice periods are described in your tenancy agreement and on our vacating notice.